 Most districts are also deeply involved in staging youth harmony camps that expand awareness of the style and Society to educators and students.

 If you don’t know...ASK!

 Eager new members have millions of ideas on how to share and extend barbershop.
-If you have a great idea, and want to find a way to make it happen, talk with your chapter leadership, and your district leadership.
-Energy, brainpower and “can-do” spirit propel the entire Society.
+If you have a great idea, and want to find a way to make it happen, talk with your chapter leadership and your district leadership.
+Energy, brainpower and a “can-do” spirit propel the entire Society.